Better business process design and modelling

 One key to achieving business agility in business process design is to ensure that you apply the principles of cohesion and coupling.
 It has worked brilliantly in the design of all living things since, well, since there were any living things.
 That’s how transplants of body parts are even possible.

 That’s how software should be designed.
-This practice is facilitated by using through programming languages such as Java that explicitly support the the concept of components.
+Programming languages such as Java that explicitly support the concept of components can facilitate this practice.